-The Bank's Pillar 3 disclosures have been prepared in accordance with the CRD IV requirements and was reviewed and approved by the Board on 25 April 2022.
-The disclosures are not subject to external audit except where they are also included as accounting disclosure requirements in the Bank's Annual Report & Financial Statements 2021.
+The Bank's Pillar 3 disclosures have been prepared in accordance with the CP16/22 of the PRA - Implementation of the Basel 3.1 standards: Disclosures (Pillar 3) and was reviewed and approved by the Board on 29 March 2023.
+These disclosures are not subject to external audit except where they are also included as accounting disclosure requirements in the Bank's Annual Report & Financial Statements 2022.